Tips for Home Learning

 Advice for Home Schooling

 Home schooling and remote learning have become a key part of our education over the last year.
-During 2021 lockdown we have 55% of children accessing remote education.
+During 2021 lockdown we had 55% of children accessing remote education.

 Our top tips are: